On Khovanov-Seidel quiver algebras and bordered Floer homology: Khovanov-Seidel Hom algebras and bimodules

 We focus in the present paper on the Hom algebra associated to the basis $\widetilde{\mathcal{Q}} = \left\{\widetilde{q}_0, \ldots, \widetilde{q}_m\right\}$ given by (a particular lift of) the collection of curves pictured in Figure \ref{fig:Qbasis}.\footnote{We expect that results similar to those described in Theorems \ref{thm:filtdiffalg} and \ref{thm:filtdiffmodgen} hold for other choices of basis, but we do not address that here.}

 Applying the construction of \cite[Sec.
-4a]{MR1862802}, we associate to $\widetilde{q}_j$ the dg bimodule: where the differential map ``$\,\,\cdot (i-1|i)$" denotes ``right multiplication by the element $(i-1|i)$."
-By fixing a lift of the tangent vector to the curve $q_0$ at a point near ${\bf 0} \in \Delta$ and declaring this lift to correspond to bigrading $(0,0)$, we obtain a ``canonical" bigrading on $Q_j$ satisfying the property that the bigrading of the idempotent $(i) \in P_i$ is $(i,0)$.
+4a]{MR1862802}, we associate to $\widetilde{q}_j$ the dg module: where the differential map ``$\,\,\cdot (i-1|i)$" denotes ``right multiplication by the element $(i-1|i)$."
+By fixing a lift of the tangent vector to the curve $q_0$ at a point near ${\bf 0} \in \Delta$ and declaring this lift to correspond to bigrading $(0,0)$, we obtain a ``canonical" bigrading on $Q_j$ satisfying the property that the bigrading of the idempotent $(i) \in P_i$ is $(i,0)$.\footnote{In the language of \cite{BrundanStroppel}, $Q_j$ is a projective resolution of the {\em standard} module associated to the length $m+1$ weight $\lambda = (\vee\ldots\vee\wedge\vee\ldots\vee)$, where the lone $\wedge$ is in the $(j \in \{0,\ldots, m\})$th position.}

 \begin{notation} We shall denote by $B$ the Hom algebra associated to $\widetilde{\mathcal{Q}}$: and by $B^{Kh}$ its homology, $H_*(B)$, considered as an $A_\infty$ algebra via the construction in Proposition \ref{prop:InducedAinfty}.